-117 4556 Harvey's Newsagency and 36 Norrish Street Significance 4556 Harvey's Newsagency and Drapery Shop (former) 36 Norrish Street The former Harvey's Newsagency and Drapery Shop is of historical significance for the associations with Harveys who had the building constructed in 1924, other newsagency owners, provision of their gods and services, and the aesthetic significance of the interwar architecture addressing both street frontages on the corner that contributes to the heritage character of the main street streetscape of Tambellup.
+I 4556 Harvey's Newsagency and Drapery Shop (former) 36 Norrish Street The former Harvey's Newsagency and Drapery Shop is of historical significance for the associations with Harveys who had the building constructed in 1924, other newsagency owners, provision of their gods and services, and the aesthetic significance of the interwar architecture addressing both street frontages on the corner that contributes to the heritage character of the main street streetscape of Tambellup.
 History Constructed in 1924 with the local bricks (Saggers and Taylor) and an unusual timber framed parapet, for JA Harvey as a Newsagency and Drapery Shop.
 Gmeiner's (a local family) in the 1920s, as a Newsagency.
-Owned in 1940 by Mr & Mrs Lynas and later by Geoff O'Neill; in cl 949 became a centre for Tambellup, a meeting place where papers, sporting goods, clothing, club blazers, "anything could be purchased; then Reg Genoni as owner until cl 962 who sold out to the Owens - the business declined and was leased to Mr Penglase and his wife until the shop closed in cl970; used as a youth meeting centre until rescued by the Tambellup Restoration Committee in 1979 and acquired by the Shire of Tambellup, specifically to save the building from demolition.
-The Tambellup Historical Society accepted the offer to use the building to house their collection of papers and artifacts.
-The building remained, un-improved but in use notwithstanding the 1982 floods, until in 1986 the group responsible for rescuing the building in 1979 gained the support of the local community to retain the building and set up the current management structure with the support of the Shire Council.
+Owned in 1940 by Mr & Mrs Lynas and later by Geoff O'Neill; in cl 949 became a centre for Tambellup, a meeting place where papers, sporting goods, clothing, club blazers, "anything could be purchased; then Reg Genoni as owner until c.1962 who sold out to the Owens - the business declined and was leased to Mr Penglase and his wife until the shop closed in c.
+1970; used as a youth meeting centre until rescued by the Tambellup Restoration Committee in 1979 and acquired by the Shire of Tambellup, specifically to save the building from demolition.
+The Tambellup Historical Society accepted the offer to use the building to house their collection of 2 structure with the support of the Shire Council.
 The building was refurbished between 1987 and 1995 with financial help from the Shire and the Lotteries Commission.
-Later it was the venue for the Currently designated The Corner Shop Museum and in use as a centre for the collection and research of local history and for the display of the collection of local artifacts.
-It has also been the Bendigo Bank premises.
-118 TOURELLE FOST OFFICE OF THE PARTY OF THE PAR 2538 Tambellup Post office 38 Norrish & Crowden Streets (east cnr) Significance Tambellup Post Office is aesthetically, socially and historically significant as a fine example interwar architecture by the PWD Chief Architect, the association with the continued development of postal and communication services in the Tambellup paralleling the development of the town and district, and the social interactions by generations of the community that have taken place since 1935.
+Later it was the venue for The Corner Shop Museum and in use as a centre for the collection and research of local history and for the display of the collection of local artifacts.
+In 1999, it was repurposed as the Tambellup Cranbrook Community Bank on behalf of Bendigo Bank.
+119 INVESTIGATION FOST OFFICE 2538 Tambellup Post office 38 Norrish & Crowden Streets (east cnr) Significance Tambellup Post Office is aesthetically, socially and historically significant as a fine example interwar architecture by the PWD Chief Architect, the association with the continued development of postal and communication services in the Tambellup paralleling the development of the town and district, and the social interactions by generations of the community that have taken place since 1935.
 It makes a considerable contribution to the heritage character of the main street streetscape of Tambellup.
-History The Postmaster Mr Rheiman transferred to the new Post Office when it opened in 1935 form the previous post office and residence in Taylor Street.
+History The Postmaster Mr Rheiman transferred to the new Post Office when it opened in 1935 from the previous post office and residence in Taylor Street.
 In c.1939 Earnest Huxtable was the new Postmaster.
 The PMG Technician's building was at the rear of the post office, now a Telstra building.
 2